Posted 01.19.2023 by Josh Krakauer

 Helpful?
 Download our full social media strategy prep list here, including the 25 questions to ask first >>

 Do you have a defined target audience associated with your goals?
 Having clarity on your most valuable and important customer types precedes this step.
-If marketing, sales, and service haven’t had that discussion yet, start there.
-For the purpose of social media strategy planning, there are three main audience groups we care about reaching:

 Focus on your MVP (Most Valuable Personas) for your primary goal.
 Building a better relationship with this audience—and attracting more like them—will drive the greatest return from your social media investment.